sims-bit/Milestone-Project-One.github.io/README.md

 #### Deployment
-The site was deployed to Github Pages, the steps are as follows:
+The site was deployed to Github Pages from its [GitHub Repository](https://github.com/sims-bit/Milestone-Project-One.github.io.git), the steps are as follows:
+- Log into Github
 - Navigate to the to the settings tab from the Github repository.
 - From the source dropdown menu select the Main branch and then save.
-- The page will refresh automatically with successful deployment
+- The page will refresh automatically with successful deployment it will take a few moments.
+- Within Github scroll back down to Github Pages and you will be able to find the link to the deployed website.

 See live site [here](https://sims-bit.github.io/Milestone-Project-One.github.io/).

+### Local Deployment

+Cloning the project from Github:
+- Within the [GitHub Repository](https://github.com/sims-bit/Milestone-Project-One.github.io.git) under the repository name select "Clone or Download"
+- Within the Clone with the HTTPs section, copy the repository URL.
+- Open Gitbash
+- Change the current directory to where you want the clone directory to be.
+- Type git clone, then paste the URL you copied earlier.

+- With making changes to the website, update the code as needed.
+- Open a new terminal and add- git add.
+- Add- git commit -m "description of your update"
+- Add- git push

 I used Visual Studio Code to write my code and I used the terminal to commit and push my code.
 I also used Github Desktop to push code to Github.
 Using the terminal to create my commits after making any changes or additions.
 After creating a GitHub repository, Going on to deploy my site to GitHub, by following the guidance document.
 On Github, under Source, I changed the branch to Master for the branch I'm using.
 To get the link for my site I had to go to github pages.

 #### Browser Compatibility
 I have tested my site on the following: